bharadx07/better-eval/README.md

 ## Blacklist

-For your safety, any of these global variables on the blacklist will not be added to your variables.
+For your safety, any of these global variables on the blacklist will not be added to your variables:

 - global
 - process
 - module
 - require
 - document
-- window"
+- window
-- Window"
+- Window
 - eval
 - Function

-Here is how these variables will be handled:
+Here is how they will be handled:
 ```js
 betterEval("`Sum is ${eval('1+1')}`", { eval }); // eval is null!
 ```